SciTaRC: A Plan-Annotated Scientific Tabular QA Benchmark for Language Reasoning and Complex Computation: Benchmarking State-of-the-Art

-We employ two zero-shot prompting paradigms tailored to the strengths of each model: \begin{itemize}[leftmargin=*,noitemsep,topsep=2pt] \item \textbf{Chain-of-Thought (CoT):} For the majority of generalist models, we use a standard zero-shot prompt~\citep{wei2023chainofthoughtpromptingelicitsreasoning, kojima2023largelanguagemodelszeroshot} encouraging step-by-step natural language reasoning. \item \textbf{Program-of-Thought (PoT):} For code-optimized models and select generalist models (e.g., DeepSeek-V3.2, Claude 4.5 Sonnet), we instruct the model to generate executable Python code~\citep{chen2023programthoughtspromptingdisentangling} to derive the answer. \end{itemize} All prompts are provided in Appendix~\ref{sec:inference_prompts}.
+We employ two zero-shot prompting paradigms tailored to the strengths of each model: \textbf{Chain-of-Thought (CoT)}~\citep{wei2023chainofthoughtpromptingelicitsreasoning, kojima2023largelanguagemodelszeroshot} for generalist models to encourage step-by-step natural language reasoning, and \textbf{Program-of-Thought (PoT)}~\citep{chen2023programthoughtspromptingdisentangling} for code-optimized models and select generalists (e.g., DeepSeek-V3.2, Claude 4.5 Sonnet) to generate executable Python code.
+All prompts are provided in Appendix~\ref{sec:inference_prompts}.